What are Revocable Trusts?

 - How do you define the incapacity of a trustee?

 - May it pay the debts of your estate?

 - If there’s an absence of trustees for any reason and you aren’t available, who appoints the new trustee?
 Do you want to require that new trustees have any particular qualifications?

 - Do you want to give anyone else the right to remove trustees?

 - What accounts or statements, if any, must the trustee provide to beneficiaries?

-- Do you want distributions to be made to beneficiaries under age 18, or just made on their behalf?
-Would you prefer the trustee to continue managing the funds until your children or other beneficiaries reach, say 25 or 30?
-You can also provide for partial distributions at various ages.
+- Do you want distributions to be made to beneficiaries under age 18 or just made on their behalf?
+Would you prefer the trustee to continue managing the funds until your children or other beneficiaries reach a specified age, say 25 or 30?
+You can also provide partial distributions at various ages.

 - What powers should the trustees have?

 These and more issues need to be decided for all trusts.
 More complex trusts designed for tax and asset protection purposes present even more choices and get even longer and more complex.
 If you live in White County, Pulaski County, or Saline County, in the cities of Benton, Little Rock, and Sherwood, AR, we can help you determine whether you need a simple or complex trust.

 At McClelland Law Firm, we believe that limiting our practice areas provides the greatest value to our clients.
 To us, value means providing exceptional service and efficient processes for each of our practice areas.